1. These terms

 10.9 What we charge for collection.
 If you are responsible for the costs of return and we are collecting the product from you, we will charge you the direct cost to us of collection.

 10.10 How we will refund you.
 We will refund you the price you paid for the products including delivery costs, by the method you used for payment.
-However, we may make deductions from the price, as described below.
+However, we may make deductions from the price including delivery costs if appropriate, as described below.

 10.11 Deductions from refunds if you are exercising your right to change your mind.
 If you are exercising your right to change your mind: